ninesalt/install-changed/README.md

 ```
 This will use the file `.packagehash` to store a hash of the installed dependencies and run `npm ci` instead of `npm install` when packages need to be installed / updated.

 There may be some cases you just only want to update the hash.
 For example, when you are installing a new package you don't want the script to install the package again later.
-You can use the `---update-only` for that.
+You can use the `---hash-only` for that.

 **Programatically**